-Recidivism rates are discussed in the strategic overview, and the importance of reducing these rates.
 Recidivism rates are the percentage of offenders who return to correctional services within two years of being discharged.
 To reduce crime rates and to enhance community protection and confidence, the recidivism rate needs to decline.

 Youth Justice runs the Adelaide Youth Training Centre (AYTC) designed to provide a safe and secure environment for young people detained in custody.
 In addition, Community Youth Justice manages young people serving long term custodial orders and young people on community based youth justice orders.

 In June 2015, 285 South Australians provided feedback on the state's criminal justice system as part of the Transforming Criminal Justice GOVChat phone-in session.
 Members of the public had direct access to leaders of the criminal justice sector including ministers and senior executives, with their feedback informing future government policies.